 Swish swish swish the water-dipped paint brush swipes across the paper surface—a blank one.
 Gentle sound to illuminate color.
-The art template provides a black line, an outline of an image—bird, tree, or orange—but is still void of color.
+The art template provides a black line contour, an outline of an image—bird, tree, or orange—but is still void of color.
 Once the paint brush applies water, then the colors start to appear.

 Writer Zadie Smith posits that writing gives two chances—to live the original event and to relive through reflective nonfiction story.
 Living on Big Island Hawai'i gifts plenty thriving life, first, and next the blog story reveals.
 Like the paint brush on a blank canvas, once writing starts, I find, the reveals are unknown, writing as I go into mystery so discovery happens so prose builds.

 I'll write the essay and you invest in the prose.
 Choose a starting place that works for your right here, right now economy.
-Asking range I have is from $3 to $37.
-Monies arrive and I go frugally into travel.
+Asking ranges from $3 to $37.
+Monies arrive and I go frugally into creating prose.
 Simplicity.
 A day fueled on curiosity is one charged with feet-on-the-ground optimism.
-Let's invest in ourselves, one writer's version of the good life and her intrepid readers.
+Let's invest in ourselves, one writer's version of the good life and her intrepid reader perhaps pondering a dream of her own.
+When I am building essays and framing photographs, I picture a reader’s reflective emo-bounce, a surprise laugh or cry.
+This is the grateful work I attempt now.
+Some life moments absolutely design you to go in a direction.

-And this one is mine, so my asking is from healthy humility.
 Clearly, if you have an art project that requests a reciprocal donation, please ask.
 Seems impossible to quantify, yet reading Amanda Palmer’s book The Art of Asking or How I Learned to Stop Worrying and Let People Help has taught me to seek “art patrons” as I go.

-Creating a blog without advertising and e-mail campaigns for merch on discount, I am; hear the blissful quiet and shared solitude (zen koan)?
+I am creating a blog without advertising or a continuous e-mail campaign to sell merch on discount; hear the blissful quiet and shared solitude (zen koan)?
 An occasional hello through e-mail could happen.
-Hope we are good on that.
+If you wish, send me a note: hawaiitalkstorying@gmail.com.

 ~Karolina Garrett